-- appears three to four weeks after infection – however, it can occur any time between one and 12 weeks after infection
+- usually appears 3 to 4 weeks after infection (it can occur any time between 1 and 12 weeks)

-- usually heals completely within four weeks without any treatment.
+- usually heals completely within 4 weeks without any treatment.

-If you are not treated for syphilis at this stage, you may go on to develop the second stage of the disease.
+If you are not treated for syphilis at this stage, you may go on to develop the second stage of the infection.